SpringBoardRepo/Stay_Fit_And_Healthy/README.md

   - Table of Food logged.

 ## Login/SignUp Safely
-- Used `JSON Web Tokens` for user Authorization.
+-  Users can create an account login with password hashing using the `Bcryptjs library.
+Used `JSON Web Tokens` for user Authorization.

 ## Technology Stack
  - React